 Estimated reading time 8 minutes

-Author: Margreet Kwakernaak, Dutch for Dummies and 7 other Dutch textbooks
+Author: Margreet Kwakernaak, Author of Dutch for Dummies and 7 other Dutch textbooks

-Margreet’s book Dutch for Dummies is a book for a wide audience, but later, Margreet specialized on highly educated people.
+Margreet’s book Dutch for Dummies is a book for a wide audience, but later, Margreet specialized in highly educated people.
 As a consequence, her students preferred State Exam NT2 over the Civic Integration exam, but why?
 Up to 2010, B2 was mandatory to enter Dutch universities.
 However, the entrance of English in Dutch higher education and white-collar work contributes to the popularity of the Civic Integration Exam.